Education and training

 Our courses have a contemporary relevance and enable students to make important and insightful contributions in multiple settings in the new landscape of health and social care.

-Covid-19 update for applicants: Our courses that were scheduled to start in September 2020 started online and on time.
-Applications for September 2021 are now open.
+Covid-19 update for applicants: Our courses that were scheduled to start in September 2020 and 2021 started online and on time.
 Please do not hesitate to contact our dedicated student recruitment team if you have any questions or queries.

 Why study with us?